by OnSight | Jan 2013 | OnSight News, Strategy, USA Pro Cycling

 Merritt, a former Denver Post reporter, served as the communications director for John Hickenlooper’s gubernatorial campaign.
 At the Capitol he carries water for the Colorado Licensed Beverage Association during the annual breweries battle.

-“We’re lucky to have him,” OnSight founding partner said.
+“We’re lucky to have him,” OnSight founding partner Ben Davis said.
 “He’s the most effective, hardest working public affairs guy in Colorado from North Carolina with a great accent and phenomenal attitude we could have hired.
 That’s a pretty specific position we were looking to fill.”

 Not to mention, Merritt’s Tweets are great reading.